rryanhan/impactchain/README.md

 - Social Campaigns (GoFundMe): Trust depends on individual claims; little to no proof of spend

 ### Real-life Cases
+In 2010, the American Red Cross raised nearly $500 million for Haiti earthquake relief.
+Yet, according to an NPR/ProPublica investigation, only six permanent homes were built, raising major questions about fund allocation and transparency.
 - https://www.npr.org/2015/06/03/411524156/in-search-of-the-red-cross-500-million-in-haiti-relief